 - Screen the risks: Check for allergies and asthma or immune-system concerns before the first visit, and watch for trauma triggers or severe animal fear.

-If a therapist, pediatrician, or psychiatrist is already involved, ask for a reality check before contact starts.
-Pick changes you could actually notice in family life: fewer shutdowns after school, better attendance, less panic before appointments.
-If the goal stays vague, almost any decent afternoon can look like proof.
+Useful targets might be fewer shutdowns after school, better attendance, or less panic before appointments.
+When the goal stays vague, almost any decent afternoon can look like proof.

 Day 31-60: training milestones, handler drills, and trial visits